josschavezf/ontrac_website_template/docs/source/index.rst

 coordinated responses from all the cells in association with continuous tissue microenvironment variations.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`usage` section for further information.

+Check out the :doc:`installation` section for installation guidelines.

 .. note::